ADGEfficiency/programming-resources/fundamentals/programming.md

 ## Documentation

 What is documentation in software?
 - content that explains how software works, how to use it
-- not executable
+- often not executable

 Examples

-- comments
+- inline comments (docstrings)
 - `README.md`
 - Jupyter Notebook tutorials
 - Sphinx style generated documentation